 - Work with your faculty supervisor (the committee chair) to develop a well-defined project for your thesis

-- Fill out the Quantitative Sciences Honors Program application and have it signed by your honors thesis committee chair
+- Fill out the Quantitative Sciences Honors Program application

 - Submit the form no later than April 15th of the year preceding spring graduation or November 15th of the year preceding winter graduation to IQTM@emory.edu